-The P4SCT/P4SCT+/P4SCT+II has a CPU "thermal trip" feature.
-A thermal control sensor monitors the CPU temperature in real time and will send a signal to shut down the system whenever the CPU temperature exceeds a certain threshold.
-This works to protect the CPU from being damaged by overheating.
+The P4SC8/P4SCi has a CPU "thermal trip" feature.
+A thermal control sensor monitors the CPU temperature in real time and will send a signal to shut down the system whenever the CPU temperature passes a certain threshold to protect the CPU from overheating.

-CPU Overheat LFD and Control
+CPU Overheat LED and Control

-This feature is available when the user enables the CPU overheat warning function in the BIOS.
+This feature is available when the user enables the CPU overheat warning feature in the BIOS.
 This allows the user to define an overheat temperature.
-When this temperature is exceeded, the CPU thermal trip feature will activate and shut down the system.
+When the CPU temperature passes this threshold, the CPU thermal trip feature will be activated to shut down the system.